radian-software/selectrum/README.md

 ### Usage of Selectrum

+**In normal usage, there should be no need to use any Selectrum-specific functions.
+Simply use `completing-read` and friends, and Selectrum will automatically enhance the experience if `selectrum-mode` is enabled.**

-Selectrum provides a single entry point to its main functionality, the function `selectrum-read`.
+However, Selectrum does expose some internal functions as part of its public API.
+The main entry point is the function `selectrum-read`.
 This function is rather like `completing-read`, but with a cleaner API.
 See the docstring for details.
 The various functions and advice installed by Selectrum just call into `selectrum-read` with various arguments, after translating whatever Emacs API they implement into Selectrum's least common denominator.

 Unless you are extending Selectrum to support some very weird function which (ab)uses the `completing-read` framework in an interesting way,